Multiscale-Genomics/mg-docs/docs/howto/development_checklist.rst

 #.
 Test dataset generation has been fully documented and linked to the index.rst file
 #.
 Any scripts developed to create the datasets are stored in `scripts/.` and have matching license headers and documentation
 #.
 All code matches the PEP8 standard (by running pylint).
 #.
+All new tests have been added to TravisCI
+#.
 All tests are passing
 #.
 Ensure that the output of running the tests matches what you would expect